15th Street–Prospect Park station: Station layout

 This underground station has two tracks and an island platform.
-The two express tracks of the line run along a more direct alignment under Prospect Park, and are not visible from this station.
+The two express tracks of the line run along a separate, more direct alignment under Prospect Park, and are not visible from this station.
 The station is approximately 662 ft long and 50 ft wide, excluding exits and passageways.
 The station and tunnel were constructed about 100 ft east of Prospect Park West.
 Therefore, the station is not located underneath a street.
 Some portions of the tunnel are directly underneath Prospect Park, while others are between Prospect Park West and 10th Avenue.

 Both trackside walls have an orange-yellow trim line with a medium red-brown border with small black and white "15TH ST" tile captions below it at regular intervals.
 The tile band is set in a three-high course, a pattern usually reserved for express stations.
-The tile color was part of a color-coded tile system for the entire Independent Subway System.
+The tiles were part of a color-coded tile system used throughout the IND.
+The tile colors were designed to facilitate navigation for travelers going away from Lower Manhattan.
+As such, the yellow tiles used at 15th Street were also used at Seventh Avenue, the next express station to the north, while a different tile color is used at Church Avenue, the next express station to the south.
+Yellow tiles are also used at Fort Hamilton Parkway, the only other local station between Seventh Avenue and Church Avenue.

 Ventilation grates are located along the trackside walls.
 A row of large, white tiled columns runs along either side of the platform and the mezzanine above at 15 ft intervals.
 Alternating columns carry the standard black-and-white station name plate.
 The ceiling of the platform level is held up by H-shaped piers located every 15 ft, which support girders underneath the mezzanine.
 The roof girders are also connected to columns in the trackside walls.

-The tunnel is covered by a "U"-shaped trough that contains utility pipes and wires.
+The tunnel is covered by a U-shaped trough that contains utility pipes and wires.
 The outer walls of this trough are composed of columns, spaced approximately every 5 ft with concrete infill between them.
 There is a 1 in gap between the tunnel wall and the trackside wall, which is made of 4 in-thick brick covered over by a tiled finish.

 The narrow mezzanine is full-length, sparsely decorated with plain tiling typical of the IND, and allows out-of-system walking from one end to the other.
 Six staircases lead from the platform to the mezzanine.
 The area inside the fare control area is split into two sections, one considerably smaller than the other.